 Major Gene A. Hogg’s experience with The Salvation Army dates back long before his experience as an officer.
 He first encountered The Salvation Army in Memphis at the age of 8, after his family had been homeless for at least 3 years.
 The Salvation Army helped his parents find jobs, an apartment, and invited the children to participate in character-building programs and camp.
 When he was called to ministry, Major Hogg knew that it would be as a Salvation Army officer, not only because of his personal experience with The Army, but because of how close The Salvation Army is to the street.

 Major Gene A. Hogg also brings an extensive experience in disaster work.
 Internationally, he participated in the Army’s response to the 1985 Mexico City earthquake as well as the Monterrey, Mexico flooding.
 Nationally, he served as onsite Incident Commander at the Pentagon for 9/11, as Unified Incident Commander for Hurricane Katrina, and as the Federal Government’s Liaison for the Oklahoma City bombing.
 He also served as part of General Colin Powell’s “America’s Promise Alliance.”

 Major Gene A. Hogg received his Bachelors of Arts in Leadership and Ethics from Nazarene College.
 Gene met his wife, Rebecca, while attending The Salvation Army’s officers’ college.
 The two were married after being commissioned, and have one daughter, Kimberly.

-In their more than 20 years as officers of The Salvation Army in the Southern Territory, the Hoggs have served in seven of the nine territorial divisions as Corps Officers, Area Commanders, Divisional Youth Secretaries, Divisional Secretaries, and General Secretaries.
+In their 20 plus years as officers of The Salvation Army in the Southern Territory, the Hoggs have served in seven of the nine territorial divisions as Corps Officers, Area Commanders, Divisional Youth Secretaries, Divisional Secretaries, and General Secretaries.